-1. Place dried or fresh calendula flower petals in jar filling to about 3/4-2/3 full, quart size is generally a good size to start with.
+1. Place dried or fresh calendula flower petals in a jar filling to about 3/4-2/3 full, a quart size is generally a good size to start with.
 You can use fresh herbs, but make sure they are allowed to dry down for a day or two.
-The moisture in the herbs can increase risk of mold.
+The moisture in the herbs can increase the risk of mold.
 So be extra watchful if you use freshly harvested calendula from your garden.

 2. Top off herbs with jojoba.
 The goal is to keep herbs submerged under jojoba, be sure to leave some headspace for expansion.